-Introduction to Spanish Cultural Representations
+Introduction to Spanish Cultural Representation (Post A-level)

 Study cultural representations of national identity, gender, class and race by looking at the work of Spanish and Latin American painters, musicians, writers and film directors.

-Introduction to Latin American studies
+Introduction to Latin American studies (Post A-level)

 Address issues and themes relevant to an understanding of contemporary Latin America.